TheWallOfDucks/chaos-duck/README.md

 ### Supported services

-These are the curent supported AWS services to wreak havoc on.
+These are the current supported AWS services to wreak havoc on.
 Choose wisely.

 - EC2: Chaos Duck will randomly stop your EC2 instances
 - ECS: Chaos Duck will randomly stop your ECS tasks